 Ross has an MBA with an emphasis on international business and global commerce from the University of North Carolina’s OneMBA program at the Kenan-Flagler Business School.

-Ross is the founder of Brigadoon, the global community where entrepreneurs and thought leaders gather to discuss emerging issues shaping commerce and culture and serves as an adjunct professor at George Washington University teaching a course on globalization and American politics.
+Ross is the founder of Brigadoon, the global community where entrepreneurs and thought leaders gather to discuss emerging issues shaping commerce and culture, and the founder of Caracal Global, an advisory firm specializing in political communications for global business working at the intersection of globalization, disruption, and politics., He also served as an adjunct professor at George Washington University teaching a course on globalization and American politics.

 Ross is a frequent speaker, commentator, and author on all matters of global business and public affairs, international communications and marketing as well as political campaigns.
 He has been a guest speaker at Wisconsin's School of Business, Johns Hopkins University, Georgetown University, the University of North Carolina's Kenan-Flagler Business School, Middlebury Institute of International Studies, Utah State's Huntsman School of Business, and the University of Southern California’s Marshall School of Business on how politics impacts global business as well as the rise of new media for grassroots advocacy and political communications.

 Daily executive news overview assembly and distribution

 Teleconference staff planning meetings + briefings

 Customizable in-house training sessions for organizations and senior executives